GabeScott/standard-works-vault/General Conference/1999 April - Follow the Light.md

 # Follow the Light

-*By By Margaret D. Nadauld - Young Women General President*
+By Margaret D. Nadauld - *Young Women General President*

 *Given in the April session of the 1999 General Conference*

+>*The Lord invites us to come out of the cold danger of worldliness and into the warmth of His light.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1999/04/follow-the-light?lang=eng)